securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 _Figure 2: Quitting VeraCrypt cleanly with the System Tray icon_

 **Tip**.
-When using the installed version of **VeraCrypt** (as opposed to the [portable version](#portable-veracrypt)), merely closing the _main window_ by clicking **\[Exit\]** is not enough to exit the application completely.
+When using the installed version of **VeraCrypt** (as opposed to the portable version), merely closing the _main window_ by clicking **\[Exit\]** is not enough to exit the application completely.

 5.3.
 Protecting your hidden volume when modifying the contents of its outer volume
 ----------------------------------------------------------------------------------

-As discussed at the end of the section on [Creating a hidden volume](#creating-a-hidden-volume), when you mount a **VeraCrypt** volume, you can choose to _Protect hidden volume against damage caused by writing to outer volume_.
+As discussed under **Creating a hidden volume**, when you mount a **VeraCrypt** volume, you can choose to _Protect hidden volume against damage caused by writing to outer volume_.
 This allows you to add new "decoy" files to your standard volume without the risk of accidentally deleting or corrupting the contents of your hidden volume.
 You should not activate the _Protect hidden volume_ feature when trying to hide the existence of your _hidden volume_ from someone who is forcing you to enter your decoy passphrase, however, because doing so requires that you enter _both_ of your passphrases (which is a pretty clear indication that you have a _hidden volume_ in there somewhere).

 When updating your decoy files in private, however, you should _always_ enable this feature.
 And don't worry, _the box will uncheck itself automatically after you dismount the volume._